MOSEK/mosek.rust/doc/source/api.rst

     pub fn get_bara_idx_i_j ( &self,idx   : i64 ) -> (i32,i32)

 ``idx``
-    Position of the element in the vectorized form.

 *Returns:* ``(i,j)``
     ``i : i32``
-        Row index of the element at position idx.

     ``j : i32``
-        Column index of the element at position idx.

-Obtains information about an element barA.

 .. index:: get_bara_idx_info